praw-dev/asyncpraw/docs/getting_started/faq.rst

 Q: Help, searching for URLs keeps on redirecting me to ``/submit``!

 Q2: I keep on getting this exception: ``asyncprawcore.exceptions.Redirect: Redirect to /submit``

 A: Reddit redirects URL searches to the submit page of the URL.
 To search for the URL, prefix ``url:`` to the url and surround the url in quotation marks.

 For example, the code block:

 .. code-block:: python

-    subreddit = await reddit.subreddit('all')
+    subreddit = await reddit.subreddit("all")
-    async for result in subreddit.search('https://google.com'):
+    async for result in subreddit.search("https://google.com"):
         # do things with results
         ...